-The appellants' primary and paramount duties flow from the mission and function of the organization in which they work.
-Their job is not assigned to any of the technical or planning codes.
-Although listed as shop employees, the appellants are assigned to and work on teams that support availabilities, i.e., vessels at the shipyard for overhaul, modernization, repair, or refueling.
-Based on the Code 322 analysis of the technical requirements of an availability, the appellants and their co-appellants are routinely assigned to a core team consisting of people with journey level trades knowledge in specific occupations.
+The appellant's primary and paramount duties flow from the mission and function of the organization in which he works.
+His job is not assigned to any of the technical or planning codes.
+Although listed as a shop employee, the appellant is assigned to and works on teams that support availabilities; i.e., vessels at the shipyard for overhaul, modernization, repair, or refueling.
+Based on the Code 322 analysis of the technical requirements of an availability, the appellant and his co-appellants are routinely assigned to a core team consisting of people with journey level trades knowledge in specific occupations.
 This core team is reduced as the availability progresses and TWDs are closed.
-In the appellants' case, they are assigned to assure coverage of electrical and electronics requirements for an availability.
+In the appellant's case, he is assigned to assure coverage of welding requirements for an availability.
 While the appellants are expected to work on TWDs covering other trades, Code 322 expects that the appellants will primarily deal with TWDs consisting of work in his or her primary and closely related trades.
 The appellants working on second shift, off yard, and on the reduced team as the availability nears completion work on a greater variety of TWDs.
-However, the appellants and their coappellants are expected to provide assistance to others working on TWD issues in their primary occupation and are expected to be available to work on TWDs requiring that trade-specific expertise.
-The nature of the products and services of the appellants' organization (the core team) is to act as bridge between the technical codes and the trades employees based on journey level trades knowledge and experience in their primary trade (paramount knowledge) and general trades knowledge based on working in a multi-trades environment.
-The fact that the appellants and their co-appellants may spend substantial amounts of time outside their primary trade does not change this requirement.
+However, the appellant and his co-appellants are expected to provide assistance to others working on TWD issues in their primary occupation and are expected to be available to work on TWDs requiring that trade-specific expertise.
+The nature of the products and services of the appellant's organization (the core team) is to act as bridge between the technical codes and the trades employees based on journey level trades knowledge and experience in his primary trade (paramount knowledge) and general trades knowledge based on working in a multi-trades environment.
+The fact that the appellant and his co-appellants may spend substantial amounts of time outside their primary trade does not change this requirement.